marl64/autoMP/README.md

 A: The stamps!
 Mario Paint's smallest brush size is 2x2.
 In order to work around this and paint with a single pixel brush, we need a custom stamp for each color in the palette which is, you guessed it, only a single pixel.
 To save you (and the bot) from having to make the stamps every time you want to print, you can simply load the savestate with all the stamps set up and the cursor in position, ready to draw.
 Plus, it saves you the trouble of catching Mario on the title screen!

+Q: What is the included snes9x.cfg file for?

+A: The .cfg or configuration file saves the emulator's settings.
+You can skip this step if you want, but I've disabled some obtrusive on-screen text and changed the default image size to 1x, which is easily resizable if you'd like.
+The inclusion of this .cfg is mostly for the convenience of the layman who may not be familiar with emulators.